bdpetersen13/Kidney-Donations/README.md

 ## Roadmap

 * Code Organization: Currently, all the main functionality of the application is inside one file, creating a long and complex codebase.
-The first step in improving the application will be to break down the codebase into smaller modules and functionos to improve readability and maintainability.
+The first step in improving the application will be to break down the codebase into smaller modules and functions to improve readability and maintainability.

-* Error  Handling: Adding error handling will make the applicaiton more robust and better to troubleshoot issues that might occur during database queries.
+* Error  Handling: Adding error handling will make the application more robust and better at troubleshooting issues that might occur during database queries.

-* Inline CSS Styling: Some aspects of the code have inline css styling, and this shouold be moved to the styles.css file.
+* Inline CSS Styling: Some aspects of the code have inline CSS styling, and this should be moved to the styles.css file.

 * Global Variables: Update the codebase and modify the global variables to use session or cache to store and manage shared data.
-GLoabl variables can often lead to unexpected behavior.
+Global variables can often lead to unexpected behavior.

-* Security: WHen the application is ready for deployment, ensure it follows best security practices, such as setting up HTTPS, securing database connections, etc.
+* Security: When the application is ready for deployment, ensure it follows best security practices, such as setting up HTTPS, securing database connections, etc.

 * Debug mode: Modify debug mode in production application as it could expose sensitive information and security vulnerabilities.